LukeMotti/GITHUB_GETTING_STARTED/README.md

 ### Documenting your projects in GitHub
-The [Wiki Guide](https://guides.github.com/features/wikis/) tells how to create README files (like this one) to give a short project documentation.
+The [Wiki Guide](https://guides.github.com/features/wikis/) tells how to create README files (like this one) to give a short project descriptions.
 To do this with GitHub markdown language is explained in [Mastering Markdown](https://guides.github.com/features/mastering-markdown/).
 (Note the wiki pages are reserved for public repositories.)

+We plan to use doxygen to integrate the software development and it's documentation. doxyxen can exploit the program structure and the annotated comments and automatically generate software documentation in various formats (html, pdf).

 ### Mastering Issues
 GitHub issues are to keep track of tasks, enhancements and bugs for your projects.
 This